Category Archives: Ministry

 For Church Planters, Pastor Appreciation Month can be awkward.
 Here’s why:

-2. In the early years of a church plant, the Planter is often setting the calendar, agenda, & order of worship for everything.
+2. In the early years of a church plant, the Planter is often setting the calendar, agenda, and order of worship for everything.
 So it’s a little hard to say – “In October, IT’S ALL ABOUT ME.”
-Or “at this point in the service, you all are going to surprise me with coffee cups & gift cards.”
-He hopes someone might have gotten the hint, but many a planter has seen October come & go without appreciation.
-He blows it off, but it does sting.
+Or “at this point in the service, you all are going to surprise me with coffee cups and gift cards.”
+He hopes someone might have gotten the hint, but planters may see October come and go without appreciation.

 3. New believers in the church plant are probably still trying to figure out whether they appreciate the pastor/church planter or not.
-“He’s challenged me to change my lifestyle & to give a portion of my income to God.
-It sounds right & I’m listening, but buy this guy a gift?
+“He’s challenged me to change my lifestyle and to give a portion of my income to God.
+It sounds right and I’m listening, but buy this guy a gift?
 Yea right!”

 There is also great value in Pastor’s Appreciation day for our churches, as they learn to obey verse like Hebrews 13:17: